VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 ```
 </details>

-SysWhispers creates for us the three files syscalls.h, syscalls.c and syscalls-asm.x64.asm, which we later implement in our LLA-Dropper and which represent the code for the direct syscall implementation.
+SysWhispers3 creates for us the three files **syscalls.h**, **syscalls.c** and **syscalls-asm.x64.asm**, which we later implement in our LLA-Dropper and which represent the code for the direct syscall implementation.
 <details>

 <p align="center">